Haidi927/Food-Nutrition-Knowledge-Graph/README.md

 ## A example of a progressive query.

-Take the "phosphatidylcholine" node as an example, and query with the command: "MATCH (a:Nutrient{name:“phosphatidylcholine”) RETURN a".
-It can be observed that phosphatidylcholine is classified within the lipid category.
+Take the "lecithin" node as an example, and query with the command: "MATCH (a:Nutrient{name:“lecithin”) RETURN a".
+It can be observed that lecithin is classified within the lipid category.
 ![progressive_query](https://github.com/Haidi927/Food-Nutrition-Knowledge-Graph/blob/main/picture/progressive_query.png)

-Double-clicking on this node creates a subgraph centered around phosphatidylcholine.
+Double-clicking on this node creates a subgraph centered around lecithin.

 ![progressive_query_result](https://github.com/Haidi927/Food-Nutrition-Knowledge-Graph/blob/main/picture/progressive_query_result.png)
-Analysis of the graph indicates that phosphatidylcholine is abundant in food sources such as egg yolks, milk, and soybeans.
-Recommending increased consumption of phosphatidylcholine-rich foods for the elderly and infants, and advocating moderation for individuals with diabetes and hyperlipidemia, underscores their cardiovascular and neurological benefits.
-Conversely, caution is advised for patients with gout, who are recommended to abstain from such dietary sources.
+Analysis of the graph indicates that foods such as egg yolks, milk, and soybeans are rich in lecithin.
+The elderly and infants should eat more foods rich in lecithin, and patients with diabetes and hyperlipidemia should also eat more.
+These foods are good for your heart and brain.
+Patients suffering from gout should avoid this food.

 ![lab](https://github.com/Haidi927/Food-Nutrition-Knowledge-Graph/blob/main/picture/lab.png)